defunkt/gist/README.md

 ### Token file format

-If you cannot use passwords, as most Enterprise instalations do, you can generate the token via the web interface and then simply save the string in the correct file.
-Avoid line breaks or you migth see:
+If you cannot use passwords, as most Enterprise installations do, you can generate the token via the web interface and then simply save the string in the correct file.
+Avoid line breaks or you might see:
 ```
 $ gist -l
 Error: Bad credentials